RunestoneInteractive/RunestoneServer/pip2/source/Selection/Glossary.rst

         The block of statements in a compound statement that follows the header.

-    boolean expression
-        An expression that is either true or false.

-    boolean value
-        There are exactly two boolean values: ``True`` and ``False``.
-Boolean values result when a boolean expression is evaluated by the Python interepreter.
-They have type ``bool``.

     branch
         One of the possible paths of the flow of execution determined by conditional execution.